Skip to content

 """

-the original aspect ratio.
+maintaining aspect ratio.

 Args:

-provided it should be in BGR format.
+be in BGR format.
+Defaults to `Color.BLACK`.

 Returns: